Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Experiments

-These experiments aim to examine the extrapolation behavior of \pnns{} in regression tasks and validate \cref{thm:ndegree_pinets_infiniteNTK_extra} and \cref{thm:ndegree_mlps_infiniteNTK}.
-Our first experiment includes training the networks via the squared loss to fit several well-known and simple underlying functions.
+These experiments aim to examine the extrapolation behavior of \pnns{} in regression tasks.
+Our first experiment includes training the networks via the squared loss to fit several well-known and analytically-known underlying functions.
 During prediction, we sample data points beyond the training regime and observe the extrapolation performance.
 More details on implementation can be found in~\cref{sec:appendix_simplefunction}.
-We set the target function as $f_{\rho}(x)=x^3+x^2-10x+5$ and use 4-layer \fcnn.
-As presented in \cref{fig:exp_Extrapolationfunction}(a) and \cref{fig:exp_Extrapolationfunction}(b) \fcnn{} extrapolates linearly while \pnn{} approximates better the extrapolation part of the underlying non-linear function, which are consistent with \cref{thm:ndegree_pinets_infiniteNTK_extra} and \cref{thm:ndegree_mlps_infiniteNTK}.
+We set the target function as $f_{\rho}(x)=x^3+x^2-10x+5$ and use four-layer \fcnn.
+As presented in \cref{fig:exp_Extrapolationfunction}(a) and \cref{fig:exp_Extrapolationfunction}(b), \fcnn{} extrapolates linearly while \pnn{} approximates better the extrapolation part of the underlying non-linear function, which are consistent with~\cref{thm:ndegree_pinets_infiniteNTK_extra} and~\cref{thm:ndegree_mlps_infiniteNTK}.

 Learning $f_{\rho}(x)=\text{cos}(2x)$.
-We choose $11$-layer \fcnn{}.
+We choose eleven-layer \fcnn{}.
 The training set and testing set are the same as in the previous experiment.
 Observing \cref{fig:exp_Extrapolationfunction}(c) and \cref{fig:exp_Extrapolationfunction}(d), we find that \pnn{} is more flexible to learn the non-linear function outside the training region while \fcnn{} still extrapolates linearly.

-Learning $f_{\rho}(\bm x)=\bm x_{(1)}^2+\bm x_{(2)}^2$, where $\x_{(1)}$ and $\x_{(2)}$ is the first and second dimension of $\bm x \in R^2$.
-In this task, we choose $3$-layer \nns{}.
+Learning $f_{\rho}(\bm x)={(x^{(1)})}^2+{(x^{(2)})}^2$, where ${x^{(1)}}$ and ${x^{(2)}}$ is the first and second dimension of $\bm x \in R^2$.
+In this task, we choose three-layer \nns{}.
 Each model is trained with different data distribution, i.e., the training set contains support in all directions in the first case while two dimension of the training set are fixed to be positive in the second case.
-The result is visually depicted in \cref{fig:exact}, which shows that \pnn{} can achieve exact extrapolation if the training set contains support in all directions and thereby validates \cref{thm:exact}.
-On the other hand, \nn{} without the Hadamard product fails to extrapolate to the underlying function due to its linear extrapolation.
+The result is visually depicted in \cref{fig:exact}, which shows that \pnns{} can achieve exact extrapolation if the training set contains support in all directions and thereby validates \cref{thm:exact}.
+On the other hand, \nns{} without the Hadamard product fail to extrapolate to the underlying function due to its linear extrapolation.